xv/touch-cmd-windows/README.md

 What Is This
 ------------
 Have you ever used the `touch` command on a GNU/Linux or a macOS system?
 Well, this is exactly what this utility does.
 I frequently use this command on Linux to quickly create files and I find it rather annoying that I can't do the same thing when I am back on Windows, and so I decided to write a native Windows version of it to satisfy my needs.
 This is not a clone or a fork of the GNU Coreutils `touch`, and although the core functionality is the same, there are some subtle differences between the two.
-These discussed later in the document.
+These differences are discussed later in the document.

 The Command Line
 ----------------